Xilinx/XRT/src/runtime_src/doc/toc/security.rst

 peripheral shaded violet can be accessed from physical function 1.
 The Shell provides a control path and a data path to the user compiled image loaded on DFX partition.
 The Firewalls protect the Shell from DFX partition.
-For example if a slave in DFX has a bug or is malicious the firewalls step in and protect the Shell from the failing slave.
+For example if a slave in DFX has a bug or is malicious the appropriate firewall will step in and protect the Shell from the failing slave.

 Shell
 =====

 The Shell provides core infrastructure to the Alveo platform.
-It provides connectivity to the host PCIe Bus via two physical functions as described in :ref:`platforms.rst`.
+It provides connectivity to the host PCIe bus via two physical functions as described in :ref:`platforms.rst`.
 The Shell is *trusted* partition of the Alveo platform and can almost be treated as a fixed ASIC of the accelerator.
 The Shell is loaded on system boot from PROM.
 The Shell cannot be changed once the system is up.